12-step programme for addiction recovery

 How the 12-step philosophy helps millions battling addiction, from initial treatment to securing long-term recovery.

-Originally outlined by Alcoholics Anonymous (AA), the 12 steps are a set of guiding principles that help people during addiction treatment and recovery.
-Initially created for those struggling with alcoholism, the 12 steps have proven such a success that they are now used as the basis for recovery from many substance and behavioural addictions.
+Originally introduced by Alcoholics Anonymous (AA), the 12 steps are a set of guiding principles that help people during addiction treatment and recovery.
+Initially created for people struggling with alcoholism, the 12 steps have proven such a success that they are now used as the basis for recovery from many substance and behavioural addictions.

 The programme doesn’t focus on absolute perfection and dedication to each step.
-It accepts that, as humans, we're all capable of making mistakes and make progress at our own pace.
+It recognises that personal growth is a gradual process, and that everyone progresses at their own pace.

 During treatment, patients progress through various stages of the 12-step programme, typically in a group therapy format.
 You’re encouraged to share your progress with peers, receive constructive feedback and develop insight and awareness.

 Patients are also able to attend regular AA and other 12-step fellowship meetings, which are held both on and off-site at our Priory hospitals.
 This allows you to enhance your engagement with the 12-step philosophy and the wider recovery community.
-Individual therapy, family support sessions, and wellness activities can also be expected during rehab to support the 12-step programme.
+We also offer individual therapy, family support sessions, and wellness activities as part of many of our addiction treatment services, to support the 12-step programme.

-The end of treatment does not necessarily mean the end of your 12-step journey.
+The end of treatment doesn't necessarily mean the end of your 12-step journey.
 The 12-steps aim to develop a shift in mindset that lasts a lifetime.
 Many people will continue using the framework to help maintain abstinence in the future, alongside helping others on their journey.

 The 12 steps have been tweaked and adapted over time, but the original basis of each principle remains the same.
 For instance, in its early years, the idea of a higher power revolved around the term ‘God’.
 Today, that has broadened out to allow for different types of interpretation, religious or non-religious beliefs.